StadlerlabRice/WW-CoV2-project/README.md

 #### ddPCR (Quantalife software)
-1. Once the droplets reader run is done, the samples are auto processed (each well has a different threshold).
-Open the data file in Quantalife or Quantalife Pro
+1. Once the droplets reader run is done, open the data file in Quantalife or Quantalife analysis Pro
-2. Identify the wells where automatic processing has not worked, by looking for the *NO CALL* in the quantity column
-3. Select all the wells with No CALL and set an appropriate threshold for both targets in the 2d view
+2. Ignore the automatic thresholding (each well has a different threshold), and set a manual threshold to be optimally separating the positive and negative clusters in the 2D view. (**aim for 1 cluster in each quadrant, without the thresholds cutting through any clusters**).*You can rely on positive/negative controls for assistance*
-4. Check all the thresholds by selecting 1 column at a time and correct any thresholds that are set too low or two high (*aim for 1 cluster in each quadrant, without the thresholds cutting through any clusters*)
+3. Check all the thresholds in the 1D view, by selecting 1 column at a time and correct any thresholds that are set too low or two high.

 #### Metadata

 ##### Sample registry
 1. Check to make sure all the samples are entered in the *Sample registry/concentrated samples* sheet and they match the sample names entered in the template file in *calculations (lab notebook) Cov2/Plate layouts*
 a.
 Check that the DI water sample has a unique name and doesn't match with previous weeks.
-Name it such as : 831Control Water1
+Name it such as : *0304 DI1*
-2. Check that these columns are filled: **Biobot/other ID, Stock ID of Spike, Total WW volume calculated (ml), WW volume extracted (ml)**
+2. Check that these columns are filled: **Biobot/other ID, WW volume filtered (ml)**.
+And if samples are being spiked, these columns should be filled in too **Stock ID of Spike, Total WW volume received (ml)**

 ##### Other metadata sheets
-1. Biobot_ID should be updated with the biobot id vs the WWTP name table for each week's samples
+1. Biobot_ID should be updated with should be updated with any new manhole samples in sheet **All manhole**

 #### Directory map
-If you are running this set of scripts for the first time, make sure that you mimic the directory structure in the folder in which the Rprojct file + all the scripts exist
+If you are running this set of scripts for the first time, all essential directories should be loaded by git automatically.
+If running additional functions, make sure that you mimic the directory structures mentioned below.
+These directories should exist in the folder in which the Rprojct file + all the scripts exist
-- qPCR analysis (this is where the html file with all the plots are stored)
 - qPCR analysis/Standards *only if running qPCR files with standards on them* (saving plot with standard curves)
-- Excel files/Weekly data to HHD (saving csv files given to Kathy's team and HHD)
 - require *WWTP_All_Results.csv* file (only if running 3-weekly_comparisions.R)

 #### Source data files
-Source data and metada is in google sheets, ask Prashant/David Zong for access URLs for all the spreadsheets are in the *general functions.R/sheeturls* variable
+Source data and metada is in google sheets, ask Prashant/Camille Mccall for access URLs for all the spreadsheets are in the *0-general_functions_main.R/sheeturls* variable

 #### Rstudio (scripts)
-1. Open the Rproject file **qPCR** in Rstudio - this will load from the current directory (all subpaths are relative to this)
+1. Open the Rproject file **COVID-qPCR work** in Rstudio - this will load Rstudio from the current directory (all subpaths are relative to this which will enable the script to run properly)
+2. File name and other inputs
+- Go to the google sheet [User inputs, ...for R code](https://docs.google.com/spreadsheets/d/1SAINnazqMrjTBSuhYiIBbx8B7_reHzaEuwGTdkNA6wk/edit#gid=931502497)
+- duplicate the **template** sheet and rename it after the desired final output file name.
+Ex *0304 Liftstations*
+- **Drag it the the leftmost position**

-2. Run (source) the **1-processing_functions.R** file (clicking on the *save* button top left or *Run* - top right)
+2. Run (source) the **2-calculations_multiple_runs** file (clicking on the *save* button top left or *Run* - top right)
-3. Make a variable with the names of the files to be processed: Ex- **read_these_sheets <- c('dd.WW31_831_N1N2', 'WW66_831_BCoV_Std48')**
+3. Authenticate the google drive and follow other prompts and it should lead to the outputs being saved to various other google sheets and local CSV files.
+This saves data in 3 different locations with the same name as **title_name**
+    a. qPCR complete data - all data including controls
+    b.
+WWTP and manhole data for HHD - only the 38 WWTPs
+    c.
+WWTP and manhole data for HHD - non WWTP samples (Ex: Lift station, congregate facilities, manholes, Bayou etc.) - saved to a sheet with *manhole* in the name
+    d.
+Plots are saved to a html file in qPCR analysis folder

+4. --- Exceptions ---
+- If you have any qPCR data, then run this command: `list_quant_data <- map(read_these_sheets, process_all_pcr)` after sourcing *1-processing_functions.R* and before running *2-calculations_multiple_runs.R*.
+Comment out the call to this list_quant_data <- map(read_these_sheets ... in the 2-calcs file.
+There might be errors that need troubleshooting since this has not been extensively tested.
-4. Run this command: **map(read_these_sheets, process_all_pcr)**: This will process Standard curve, qPCR data and ddPCR data for each file automatically (according to the name)
+: This will process Standard curve, qPCR data and ddPCR data for each file automatically (according to the name)
     - This dumps the data for each file with the appropriate sample labels in a google sheet 'qPCR data dump' google sheet.
     - If you have a single file to run, you can call the function directly, instead of using `map` **process_all_qpcr('WW66_831_BCoV_Std48')**
     - If you already ran standard curve, and only need to process the qPCR. use `process_qpcr('WW66_831_BCoV_Std48')` instead
     - If the qPCR plate does not have a standard curve in it and you want to use an older standard curve, run something like this: `process_qpcr('WW66_831_BCoV_Std48', std_override = 'Std21')`
     - If you are processing baylor data *(whose name/volume information is emailed to us and saved in a local excel sheet)* give a regular expression indicating the baylor_samples location to the baylor_wells input to the functions.
 Example: Baylor samples present in wells A1 to D11, then run: `process_all_pcr('WW66_831_BCoV_Std48', baylor_wells = '[A-D]([1-9]$|10|11)')`

-5. Open **2-calculations_multiple_runs** file
-    a.
-Change the read_these_sheets to the 1 or more sheets to plot together that are already in the 'qPCR data dump' and change the title_name to appropriate week :Ex- *713 Rice*
-6. Source or run the script after saving the changes.
-This saves data in 3 different locations with the same name as **title_name**
-    a. qPCR complete data - all data including controls
-    b.
-WWTP data for HHD - only the 38 WWTPs
-    c.
-WWTP data for HHD - Designated manhole samples - saved to a sheet with *Special samples* in the name
-    d.
-Plots are saved to a html file in qPCR analysis folder

 In case you see any errors,
 1. look for `Show Traceback` key next to the error (not always available)